IUPAC/Dissociation-Constants/README.md

  - International Union of Pure and Applied Chemistry', E. P Serjeant and Boyd Dempsey.
 'Ionisation Constants of Organic Acids in Aqueous Solution'; Oxford/Pergamon, 1979 (Oxford IUPAC chemical data series)<br/>
  - International Union of Pure and Applied Chemistry, DD Perrin. *Dissociation Constants of Organic Bases in Aqueous Solution*; Butterworths, 1965<br/>
  - International Union of Pure and Applied Chemistry, DD Perrin. *Dissociation Constants of Organic Bases in Aqueous Solution, Supplement*;  Butterworths, 1972<br/>
 With permission from the copyright holder, the International Union of Pure and Applied Chemistry (IUPAC), the reference books were scanned, converted to digital data, checked for accuracy, and curated for accessibility, interoperability, and reusability between the dates of Friday, Sept.
 10, 2021 and Thursday, Sept.
 15, 2022 by Jonathan Zheng (jonzheng@mit.edu).
 Further processing and curation was performed between Jan.
 8, 2024 to Feb.
 22, 2024 by Jonathan Zheng and Olivier Lafontant-Joseph (olivj23@mit.edu).
+Further updates were committed on: July 10th, 2024, and March 11th, 2025.
 </code></td>
   </tr>
   <tr>